Dr. Jonah Berger

 Wharton Professor, Best-Selling Author and World-Renowned Expert on Innovation and Change

-Jonah Berger is a marketing professor at the Wharton School at the University of Pennsylvania and internationally bestselling author of Contagious, Invisible Influence, and The Catalyst.
+Jonah Berger is a distinguished marketing professor.
+He teaches at the Wharton School of the University of Pennsylvania.
+Furthermore, he is the internationally bestselling author of Contagious, Invisible Influence, and The Catalyst.

 Change